An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Characteristics of the Microresonator Photon-Pair Source

-The Si$_3$N$_4$ microresonator has waveguides of dimension 2.2$\,\mu$m width and \SI{900}{nm} height, with the AlN layer of thickness 1$\,\mu$m.
-It is an overcoupled device, with $\kappa_{\text{ex}} \approx 3 \times \kappa_{0}$, where $\kappa_{\text{ex}}$ is the external coupling rate from the bus waveguide to the cavity, and $\kappa_0$ the extraction efficiency.
+The Si$_3$N$_4$ microresonator has waveguides of dimension 2.2$\,\mu$m width and \SI{900}{nm} height, with an AlN layer of thickness 1$\,\mu$m.
+It is an overcoupled device, with $\kappa_{\text{ex}} \approx 3 \times \kappa_{0}$, where $\kappa_{\text{ex}}$ is the external coupling rate from the bus waveguide to the cavity, and $\kappa_0$ corresponds to the intrinsic linewidth of the cavity.
 This leads to an improved extraction efficiency, with the device having an average intrinsic linewidth $\sim$\SI{40}{MHz} and total linewidth $\sim$\SI{200}{MHz}.\\